 Progressive education at Free Union is distinguished by a number of research-based ideas:

 Children learn best through hands on activities that encourage discovery and understanding.

-They are treated as indivduals who arrive with their own interests, preconceptions, and preparedness to tackle certain tasks.
+They are treated as individuals who arrive with their own interests, preconceptions, and preparedness to tackle certain tasks.
 Students are not compared with one another.

 Teachers serve as facilitators of learning and thinking rather than as purveyors of knowledge.
 Students build ideas, arguments, opinions, and inferences from the facts instead of simply learning them.
-Teachers love when students challenge ideas.
+Teachers encourage students to challenge ideas.

 Social growth is important as students practice kindness, justice, tolerance, and respect.

 Students often work in groups and thereby gain a sense of the value of partnership and community.

 Engendering a love of learning is the goal -- not performing on a test.